ITensor/website/docs/cppv3/classes/index.md

 # Index #

-An Index represents a single tensor index with fixed size m.
+An Index represents a single tensor index with fixed dimension.
 Copies of an Index compare equal unless their _prime levels_ and _tags_ are set to different values.

 An Index carries a TagSet, a set of _tags_ which are small strings that specify properties of the Index to help distinguish it from other Indices.